The rural township of Tawonga is situated in the Kiewa Valley, North East Victoria in the Heart of the High Country.

 Many visitors return to our beautiful valley year after year staying either in the Tawonga Caravan Park, the Mountain Creek Motel or holiday house rentals.
 Tawonga has some great choices for wining and dining at local restaurants and regional vineyards.
 The nearby town of Mount Beauty was born with the construction of the Kiewa Valley Hydro-electric Scheme in the 1940s and has evolved into a popular tourism town with a range of services.

-The Tawonga and District Community Association Inc. are actively working with the local community in the continued development of the area and extend a warm welcome to the region.
+The Tawonga and District Community Association Inc. are actively working with the local community and Alpine Shire Council in the continued evolvement of the area and extend a warm welcome to the region.